 Once you have your concept ready to go, you need to do some brainstorming on your blog name.
 Make it easy to remember and try to use some good keywords.
 Keywords are what people are going to use to search Google (or other search engines) for your blog.
 Make sure your blog name makes sense and no one else is using one that is very similar.

 I decided early on that my blog would be self sustaining.
 Only growing as my income grew.
 So I started on a free Blogspot blog, and purchased the $10 custom domain a bit later.
 Eventually, I made the move to WordPress.
 Now that I am on WordPress, I really do understand all the fuss.
 However, Blogger blogs are great too.
 I do think that you will eventually want to move to Self Hosted WordPress though, so that’s something to take into consideration.
 Decide WHERE you want to start your blog and go ahead and buy your domain name.
-(If you need info on setting up a wordpress blog from scratch, check out Blogging with Amy).
+(If you need info on setting up a wordpress blog from scratch, check out this post here).

 2. Post frequently: